-Matters could be different again if the migration process is instead unsteady \cite{rice03}, or outward.
-Radial migration could also be driven by dynamical interactions between growing cores and planetesimals \citep{levison10}. \end{itemize} To summarize, the broad outlines of how core accretion works are well established, but even the most sophisticated models are probably lacking some essential physical elements.
+Radial migration could also be driven by dynamical interactions between growing cores and planetesimals \citep{levison10}. \item {\bf The relative role of planetesimal versus small particle accretion}.
+In the classic model of \citet{pollack96}, and its later refinements, the core grows exclusively by accreting planetesimals.
+However, as we noted in \S\ref{sec_pebble}, the accretion of smaller aerodynamically coupled solids could be equally or more important for core growth \citep{ormel10,lambrechts12,chambers14}.
+The size of primordial planetesimals is an important factor in determining the relative contribution of planetesimals versus pebbles.
+Small planetesimals---with radii of the order of a km---retain enough aerodynamic damping to stay dynamically cold, and have large gravitational focusing factors.
+Larger planetesimals, such as those produced to arise from simulations of the streaming instability \citep{simon16,schafer17}, are less favorable building blocks for rapid core formation, and if most of the mass in the planetesimal population is in $\sim 100 \ {\rm km}$ bodies pebble accretion may well be needed. \end{itemize} To summarize, the broad outlines of how core accretion works are well established, but even the most sophisticated models are probably lacking some essential physical elements.